wikimedia/ToolforgeBundle/README.md

 ### OAuth

 The bundle creates three new routes `/login`, `/oauth_callback`, and `/logout`.
+Your application should have a route called `home`.
 You need to register these with your application by adding the following to your `config/routes.yaml` file (or equivalent):